Ricketts appears front-runner for Senate seat as applicants finalized - NewsBreak

 US renames 5 places that used racist slur for a Native woman

-The U.S. Department of the Interior has given new names to five places that previously included a racist term for a Native American woman.
+(AP) - The U.S. Department of the Interior announced Thursday that it has given new names to five places that previously included a racist term for a Native American woman.
 The renamed sites are in California, North Dakota, Tennessee and Texas, completing a yearlong process to remove the historically offensive word “squaw” from geographic names across the country.

 Nebraska ACLU condemns proposed ‘drag’ show ban